seandenigris/XML-Parser/repository/XML-Parser-GTExtensions.package/XMLHighlightingParser.class/README.md

-This class is an XML parser that can convert its input to styled Text objects after parsing.
+This class is an XML parser that can convert its input to Text objects styled with highlighting after parsing.